She's the One (1996 film)

 She's the One is a 1996 American romantic comedy film written and directed by New York actor and director Edward Burns.
-It stars Jennifer Aniston and Cameron Diaz.
-The film features one of Tom Petty's few movie soundtracks, and is named after the Bruce Springsteen song of the same name.
+It stars Burns, Jennifer Aniston, Cameron Diaz, Mike McGlone, Maxine Bahns and John Mahoney.
+The film features one of Tom Petty's few movie soundtracks and is named after the Bruce Springsteen song of the same name.

+The film was released theatrically on August 23, 1996, to generally positive critical reception, and grossed $13.8 million on a budget of $3 million.
+Aniston and Diaz earned particular acclaim for their performances.

 Plot

 Irish Catholic Mickey Fitzpatrick is a NYC taxi driver, unhappy over his ex-fiancée Heather's infidelity.
 His brother, Francis, is a Wall Street stock investor married to Renee, though she is frustrated by his lack of desire for sexual relations – not knowing he is having an affair with Heather.

 On weekends, Mickey and Francis visit their parents on Long Island.
-Their father, Frank, is old-school, low-key and sexist, always telling Mickey and Francis what to do, yet also advising them to always push to succeed.
+Their father, Frank, is old-school, low-key, and sexist, always telling Mickey and Francis what to do, yet also advising them to always push to succeed.

 Driving his cab, Mickey picks up Hope, an NYU art student headed to the airport.
 Clicking immediately, she asks him to drive her to New Orleans, they fall head over heels and impulsively marry the next day, returning to NYC two days later to tell Francis and Renee.
 Francis is upset, mostly because he was not asked to be best man.

-Mickey moves in with Hope, but soon becomes disillusioned with her bohemian lifestyle, including frequent power cuts in their ramshackle apartment.
+Mickey moves in with Hope but soon becomes disillusioned with her bohemian lifestyle, including frequent power cuts in their ramshackle apartment.
 Francis grows concerned that he is being unfair to Heather by continuing to stay with Renee.
-At the same time, Renee's Italian-American family, mostly her younger sister Molly, suggest the problem with Francis' lack of interest is that he may be gay, so she asks Mickey and Frank to confront him.
-He denies being gay, but admits to being unfaithful.
+At the same time, Renee's Italian-American family, mostly her younger sister Molly, suggests the problem with Francis' lack of interest is that he may be gay, so she asks Mickey and Frank to confront him.
+He denies being gay but admits to being unfaithful.

 Francis belittles Mickey for the lack of forward progress in his life with Hope.
-Francis also argues with Heather about her ongoing sexual relations with wealthy old man, "Papa".
-When Mickey picks up Heather as a fare, he goes up to her apartment to retrieve his TV.
+Francis also argues with Heather about her ongoing sexual relations with a wealthy old man, "Papa".
+When Mickey picks up Heather as a fare, he goes to her apartment to retrieve his TV.
 She implies that he wants more than just the TV from her, but he does not reciprocate, chastising her for the infidelity that ended their engagement and for her time as a call girl to pay her way through college.
-Throughout it all, Frank offers more egotistical advice to them—only to be devastated when he learns, on a fishing trip with his priest, that his religious wife has not been to Mass in months.
+Throughout it all, Frank offers more egotistical advice to them— only to be devastated when he learns, on a fishing trip with his priest, that his religious wife has not been to Mass in months.